Bode George Charges PDP Candidates On Probity

 According to him, the decision that the post of National Vice Chairman South West should be zoned to Oyo State was taken at the meeting of the members of the Board of Trustees held in February, while the post of Zonal Secretary, Auditor and ex officio were zoned to Lagos and each state was given the mandate to arrive at who occupy such position either by consensus or Congress.

-He maintained that Lagos State has agreed to field Hon.
-Rahman Owokoniran as zonal secretary, Dr. Adegbola Dominic as auditor while Mrs Tanwa Olokodana will go for the post of ex official.
+He maintained that Lagos State has agreed to field Rahman Owokoniran as zonal secretary, Dr. Adegbola Dominic as auditor while Mrs Tanwa Olokodana will go for the post of ex-official.

-He therefore charged Arapaja to be guided by the party rules and constitution and he should not allow any extraneous factor to influence his decision in running the affairs of the party.

-“I know you are competent, devoted, willing and raring to serve with the best of intentions and with the best of motives.
-I have no doubt that you will succeed,’’ he said.